muldjord/boris/data/behavs/README.md

 ```

 ##### spawn
 Spawn an item from the items folder (default is `data/items`).
-The item name is the name of the file without the suffix.
-The items must be png images.
+The item name is the name of the corresponding dat+png file pair without a suffix.
+Items can be animated and scripted mostly the same way Boris behaviours can.
 * Definition:
 `spawn <ITEM FILENAME> x y`
 * Example: